Thousands of African migrants protest Israel detention policy

 Some 60,000 migrants, largely from Eritrea and Sudan, have crossed into Israel across a once-porous border with Egypt since 2006, Israeli authorities say.

 Many live in poor areas of Tel Aviv and say they want asylum and safe haven.
-Prime Minister Benjamin Netanyahu has said he views the presence of many of the Africans as a threat to Israel's Jewish social fabric.
+Prime Minister Benjamin Netanyahu has said he views the presence of many of the Africans as a threat to Israel's Jewish social fabric and his government.

-An Israeli border fence has cut off the African influx from Egypt since 2012, but migrants who have already crossed can be sent to what the government describes as an open prison in Israel's southern desert.
+An Israeli border fence has since cut off the influx from Egypt, but migrants who have already crossed can be sent to what the government describes as an open prison in Israel's southern desert.

-The new facility, which was the focal point of the protests by some 10,000 in Tel Aviv, is similar to a half-way house.
-Detainees can leave during the day but must report back by nightfall.
+The facility is similar to a half-way house, in which detainees can leave during the day but must report back by nightfall.
 Migrants can be held there without a time limit pending voluntary repatriation, implementation of deportation orders or resolution of their asylum requests.

-In a written statement, Walpurga Englbrecht, the UNHCR representative in Israel, said she was "particularly disquieted" about the newest Israeli facility that "would appear to operate as a detention centre from where there is no release.
-This means in effect indefinite detention."
+Organizers handed out leaflets demanding that Israel "release all refugees from prison and stop this detention policy".
+Rights groups have appealed the new law.

-She urged Israel to look for new solutions, saying that "warehousing" refugees was not "in line with the 1951 Refugee Convention."
+Police said the protesters had a licence for a three-day demonstration at the site, and there was no reported violence or arrests at the scene.
+A police source estimated the number of protesters at 10,000.

 Hotline for Migrant Workers, an organization that advocates for the Africans, accuses Israel of pressuring hundreds in its jails to accept payouts and leave.
 More than a dozen left earlier this year for Eritrea to win release from prison.